zhangyk8/ProdSCMS/README.md

 ### 3. Example Code

 The implementation of KDE in any Euclidean/directional product space is through the Python function called `DirLinProdKDE` in the script **DirLinProdSCMS_fun.py**.
 Further, the implementations of simultaneous and componentwise mean shift algorithms are encapsulated into two Python functions called `DirLinProdMS` and `DirLinProdMSCompAsc` in the script **DirLinProdSCMS_fun.py**, respectively.
 The input arguments of `DirLinProdMS` and `DirLinProdMSCompAsc` are the same, and we notice that their outputs are identical, though the simultaneous version seems to be faster in the convergence speed.
 Finally, we implement our proposed SCMS algorithm in any Euclidean/directional product space on the Python functions `DirLinProdSCMS` and `DirLinProdSCMSLog` under log-density in the same script **DirLinProdSCMS_fun.py**.
-As the input arguments of `DirLinProdSCMSLog` subsumes the ones of `DirLinProdKDE` and `DirLinProdMS`/`DirLinProdMSCompAsc`, we combine the descriptions of their arguments as follows:
+As the input arguments of `DirLinProdSCMSLog` subsume the ones of `DirLinProdKDE` and `DirLinProdMS`/`DirLinProdMSCompAsc`, we combine the descriptions of their arguments as follows:

 `def DirLinProdKDE(x, data, h=[None,None], com_type=['Dir', 'Lin'], dim=[2,1]):`